KevinAst/svelte-native-forms/src/util/ui/tailwind-dynamic-color-themes/README.md

   Using a secondary color is optional.
 It’s not necessary if you use variations of your primary color to accent elements.

+**Color Tools**

 <!--- Material UI Playground: https://material-ui.com/customization/color/#official-color-tool --->
 <!--- Material IO Playground: https://material.io/resources/color --->

-You can find find a number of interactive tools that will assist in getting you started.
-Use them to get oriented to their color philosophy.
-In turn, this will help define the [Context Color] structure you wish to use.
+You can find find a number of interactive tools that will assist you in getting started.
+This will help define the [Context Color] structure you wish to use.

-Here is an awesome one: [Material IO Color Config Tool].
-You can simply play with the sandbox, and then translate those colors to the standard **tailwind** color pallet.
+As an example, the [Material IO Color Config Tool] is a sandbox playground that allows you to interact with various colors and see how they look in various scenarios.
+Once you are happy with your color selection, you can simply translate your chosen colors to "close" colors in the **tailwind** color pallet.

+**Accent Colors**

+Ever wondered how designers find the perfect color combinations?
+Well there is a formula for that!
+It uses a color wheel invented by Isaac Newton in 1666!

+There are several color combinations that you can use, to insure your colors are in harmony ... read all about it here: [Color theory and the color wheel].

+You can use a [Color Calculator] to assist in the process.
+Simply seed it with one of **tailwind**'s base colors, calculate your accent color, and translate it back to a "close" **tailwind** color ...
+**Easy Peasy**!

 </ul>